The power and necessity of purpose

 The reason why I write this blog is that yesterday I read an article that made me cry.** It, once again, showed me why purpose is so important and that without it life seems pretty superficial and meaningless in my opinion.
 I felt the pain of too many people not living up to their potential by not respecting (maybe not even knowing) their values.

 Not only I felt the pain, I also felt frustration because (excuse my bottom line bluntness) we are (unconsciously) fucking up the world we live in for our future generations.
-So please keep on reading for the take of our children (this one is for you Tom, you rock big time).
+So please keep on reading for the sake of our children (this one is for you Tom, you rock big time).

 I have been reluctant to write about this, because I am afraid to be seen as someone who thinks ‘he’s right’ and the others are wrong.
 However, our children’s future is larger than my own fear.
 I really do think that if everyone continuously takes small (or if possible bigger) steps themselves we can make HUGE progress collectively as humanity.
 Just imagine what would happen if: